Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

 \begin{proof} The universal property of $M \boxwedge N$ is proved following the same argument as in Proposition~\ref{prop:bimorphisms}, by showing that the canonical map $M \times N \to M \boxwedge N$ is a bimorphism in $\uHMag$.
 This makes it evident that we obtain a bifunctor

 The rest of the claim can be proved in the same manner as Theorem~\ref{thm:HMag closed}, with only two significant adjustments described below.

-First, note that the monoidal unit is now the terminal hypermagma $1$, whose unique element is a unit (so that this is in fact a unital magma).
-For a unital hypermagma $M$, the isomorphism $1 \boxwedge M \cong M$ is in fact easier to verify than that of $1_\varnothing$ and $\boxdot$ since the wedge product identifies unit elements.
+First, note that the monoidal unit is now the unital hypermagma $\two$ described above.
+For a unital hypermagma $M$, one can check that the isomorphism $\two \boxwedge M \cong M$ of underlying pointed sets is in fact an isomorphism in $\uHMag$.
+The computation is similar, noting that the strict subhypermagma $\{1\} \subseteq \two$ is isomorphic to $1_\varnothing$.

 Second, the argument regarding the closed monoidal structure is proved using the forgetful functor $U \colon \uHMag \to \Set_\bullet$ to pointed sets rather than sets.
 Let $X$, $Y$, and $Z$ denote unital hypermamgas, which we view as pointed sets whose basepoint is the identity (thereby suppressing the forgetful functor $U$ in notation below).
 Then the natural isomorphism